PabloSGN/TuMags_Reduction_Pipeline/README.md

 ## Installation of required libraries.

 All the required libraries are included in the [requirements.txt](requirements.txt) file.
-Install them globally or through an enviroment.
+Install them globaly or through an enviroment.

 If using the IAA server (recomended to be able to use images IDs) the use of an enviroment is mandatory.